This essay addresses four aspects of bowl 1993-04 and does so in four sections. The bowl has a pivotal position in this

 “It is to the credit of an Indian woman, a native of Hano named Nampeo, that the ancient pottery art of the Hopi has been revived.
 The mmanner of this happening is interesting.
 Nampeyo’s husband Lesu, a Hopi, worked for Dr. Fewkes on the excavations of Sikyatki, and Nampeo often visited the scene of his labors.
 She became very much interested in the beautiful ware which Dr. Fewkes was recovering from the debris of Sikyatki ….(1917:322).”

 The full text of Hough’s comments are reprinted in Appendix C. Barbara Kramer, however, points out that Hough was not present at the Sikyatki excavation and wrote his comments 22 years after that work was completed (1996:190).
-For about 100 years this statement was interpreted to mean that the revival of Sikyatki-style pottery would not have happened if Fewkes had not led the excavation of Sikyatki in 1895 and allowed Nampeyo and her husband to copy designs off the pots he found (cf Trimble, 1987:91 and 2007:111).
-Here’s one example from a The Philbrook Art Center:
+Yet for more than 100 years Hough’s erroneous 1917 comment has been interpreted to mean that the revival of Sikyatki-style pottery would not have happened if Fewkes had not led the excavation of Sikyatki in 1895 and allowed Nampeyo and her husband to copy designs off the pots he found.